railsuser2014/openobject-doc-book-en/3/3_6/invoice_payment.rst

 You should efficiently keep track of payments of your customers and suppliers.

-Sales payment allows you to register the payments you receive from your customers.
+``Sales Payment`` allows you to register the payments you receive from your customers.
-In order to record a payment, you must enter the customer, the payment method (=the journal) and the payment amount.
+In order to record a payment, you have enter the customer, the payment method (= the journal) and the payment amount.
 OpenERP will propose to you automatically the reconciliation of this payment with the open invoices or sales receipts.